Skip to main content

 The Game Room, History

 It's the 20th century and leisure is not only acceptable—it’s aspirational!
-Following the hardships of the Great Depression and World War II, the 1940s forward ushered in a time of economic growth, one with rippling suburban expansion and a newfound importance paid to down-time and homebody pleasures.
+Following the hardships of the Great Depression and World War II, the 1940s ushered in a time of economic growth, one with rippling suburban expansion and a newfound importance paid to down-time and homebody pleasures.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Photograph+of+a+Family+Building+the+backyard+barbecue%2C+Park+Forest%2C+Illinois%2C+%5Bca.+mid-1950s%5D">A Photograph of a Family Building the backyard barbecue, Park Forest, Illinois, [ca. mid-1950s]</a>